itsluap/luap-server/resources/[qb]/[jobs]/jim-burgershot/install.md

 For Example:
 	`[qb]` > `qb-inventory` > `html` > `images`

-THESE GO IN YOUR SHARED.LUA IN indigo-core:
+THESE GO IN YOUR SHARED.LUA IN qb-core:

 Under the QBShared.Items in items.lua